coolbutuseless/foist/README.md

 `write_png()` and `write_pnm()` will save a 2D numeric **matrix** as an RGB image if also supplied with a colour palette.

-  - A palette must be an integer matrix with dimensions 256 x 3 and values in the range \[0, 255\].
+  - A palette must be an integer matrix with dimensions N x 3
+      - N is the number of colours in the palette
+      - 2 \<= N \<= 256
+  - Values in the palette must be in the range \[0, 255\].
+  - The matrix values must initially be in the range \[0, 1\].
-  - Pixel values in the matrix are first scaled into the range \[0, 255\] and are then mapped to one of the RGB colours in the palette.
+  - Pixel values in the matrix are first scaled into the range \[0, N\] and are then mapped to one of the RGB colours in the palette.
-  - The matrix values must be in the range \[0, 1\].
-  - Use the `intensity_factor` argument to scale image values on-the-fly as they are written to file.

 `foist` includes the 5 palettes from [viridis](https://cran.r-project.org/package=viridis) as `vir$magma`